dk14/wolfram-mega/docs/contracts.md

 }
 ```

-Unlike with Marlowe - money preservation property can be ensured in the language design, rather than with SMT-solvers.
+Unlike with Marlowe - money preservation property can be ensured in the language design, rather than with theorem proof assistants and SMT-solvers.

 > In the composite contract js-eDSL pseudo-code above - `receive` represents full collateral for a participant.
-It is implicit "syntax sugar" because it's only needed to assert money preservation (eDSL can check that collateral computed as a sum of bets made by a given party (for worst-case outcomes) equals to the number specified in `receive`).
+It is implicit "syntax sugar" because it's only needed to assert exact money preservation (trader's expectation of collaterals), the property itself is already satisfied by design - since inputs are automatically calculated (binomial pricing).
+DSL can additionally check that collateral computed as a sum of bets made by a given party (for worst-case outcomes) equals to the number specified in `receive`), thus replacing solver.

-> Note on Marlowe: ad-hoc receives in the middle of a contract have no semantics.
+> Note on Marlowe: ad-hoc receives in the middle of a contract has no semantics.
 They always have to be at the start since non-participation would trigger timeout conditions, which are meaningfully either refund or MAD-lock - due to money preservation itself.
+The only exception is crypto-loan, but such loans are mere assertions of money received outside of contract (attested by third-party or pure blockchain-script oracle, e.g.checking  input added to tx).
+The refill can be used to establish a new contract, but there is no need to link it on-chain, since refill cannot be guaranteed.

 > Every "ad-hoc" receive in reality triggers its own contract, dictating distribution of new collateral - there is no need to have dependencies between two receives from same party.
 New receive from same parties - new escrow contract formed.